AT4NI/Mini-Sumo/README.md

 ## Robots
 - I7ACH1: Minisumo with 4 sensors and 1 Line sensor
 - KETSINI: Microsumo with 4 sensors and 1 line sensor
+- ALO: Microsumo with 2 sensors and 1 line sensor
 - ATANI:.
 Amateur RC Minisumo
 ## PCB's
 - Main boards: